Boise State vs. Colorado State NCAA Football Odds, Plays and Insights | October 30, 2021

 - Boise State's games this year have hit the over on two of seven set point totals (28.6%).

-- When Boise State puts up more than 20.4 points, it is 4-1 against the spread and 3-2 overall.
+- Boise State is 4-1 against the spread and 3-2 overall this season when the team puts up more than 20.4 points.

-- Boise State is 3-3 against the spread and 3-3 overall when the team piles up over 295.3 yards.
+- In games that Boise State amasses over 295.3 yards, the team is 3-3 against the spread and 3-3 overall.

 - The Broncos have turned the ball over 10 times this season, one more turnover than the Rams have forced (9).